 2. White Rice

 White rice is the most commonly eaten type of rice.
-It's high in carbohydrates and low in fiber, so it can cause spikes in blood sugar levels for those with diabetes.
-Therefore it's recommended to keep white rice consumption to a minimum and replace white rice with a more healthy whole grains option.
+It’s high in carbohydrates and low in fiber, so it can cause spikes in blood sugar levels for those with diabetes.
+Therefore, it’s recommended to keep white rice consumption to a minimum and replace white rice with a more healthy whole grains option.

 3. Wholegrain Basmati Rice

 This variety has a nutty flavor and rich fragrance that comes from being aged at least six months before milling (grinding into flour).
-It's often used as part of Indian dishes such as biryani or pilafs because Basmati rice cooks quickly due to its thin grain size.
-The grains are long enough that when cooked properly they won't stick together like other varieties might do if overcooked which means less mess on your plate!
+It’s often used as part of Indian dishes such as biryani or pilafs because Basmati rice cooks quickly due to its thin grain size.
+The grains are long enough that when cooked properly they won’t stick together like other varieties might do if overcooked, which means less mess on your plate!
 Brown basmati also contains antioxidants called polyphenols that may help lower cholesterol levels.
 Whole grain basmati rice is also a better option for diabetics because it has a low glycemic index.

 4. Black Rice